medikoo/deferred/README.md

 <a name="deferred-promise-error-handling" />
 ### Error handling

 Promise is rejected when it's resolved with an error, same way if callback passed to `then` throws exception it becomes resolution of promise returned by `then`.
-To handle error, pass second callback argument to `then`:
+To handle error, pass second callback to `then`:

 	later()
 		.then(function (n) {